qkeluna/synckit/examples/collaborative-editor/README.md

 - ✅ Conflict-free convergence (no lost edits)
 - ✅ Offline-first architecture
 - ✅ Real-time collaboration
-- ✅ All features in 49 KB
+- ✅ All features in ~53 KB total

 **Full-featured collaborative editing** in a lightweight package.